nestjs/docs.nestjs.com/content/graphql/resolvers-map.md

 > warning **Warning** The logic inside the `AuthorsService` and `PostsService` classes can be as simple or sophisticated as needed.
 The main point of this example is to show how to construct resolvers and how they can interact with other providers.

 In the example above, we created the `AuthorResolver` which defines one query and one field resolver function.
-To create a resolver, we annotate the class with the `@Resolver()` decorator.
-The argument passed in to the `@Resolver()` decorator is optional, but in our case, since we have also defined a **field resolver** (for the `posts` property of the `Author` object type), it becomes required; in that case, the value is used to indicate which class is the parent (type) for any field resolver defined within this class.
+To create a resolver, we create a class with resolver functions as methods, and we annotate the class with the `@Resolver()` decorator.

+The argument passed to the `@Resolver()` decorator is optional.
+However, in our case, since we have also defined a **field resolver** (for the `posts` property of the `Author` object type), it becomes required; in that case, the value is used to indicate which class is the parent type (i.e., the corresponding `ObjectType` class name) for any field resolver defined within this class.
-We can define multiple `@Query()` resolver functions (both within this class, and in any other resolver class), and they will be aggregated into a single **Query type** definition in the generated SDL and the appropriate entries in the resolver map.
-This allows you to create queries close to the models and services that they use, and to keep them well organized in modules.

 In this example, we defined a query handler to get the author object based on the `id` sent in the request.
 To specify that the method is a query handler, use the `@Query()` decorator.

+We can define multiple `@Query()` resolver functions (both within this class, and in any other resolver class), and they will be aggregated into a single **Query type** definition in the generated SDL along with the appropriate entries in the resolver map.
+This allows you to define queries close to the models and services that they use, and to keep them well organized in modules.

 In the above examples, the `@Query()` decorator generates a query type name based on the method name.
 For example, consider the following construction from the example above: